 - Vegetables: broccoli, spinach, asparagus, kale, arugula

 With these ingredients, you can make some amazing meals!
 To get some great examples, grab a copy of our free 1-Day Meal Plan.

 The basics of how your body naturally burns calories will give you a great place to start and something to regularly monitor as you go through changing your weight.

-Likewise, if you want to gain weight by adding solid, lean muscle, we have our Old School Muscle system that will get you on the right track to get bigger and stronger in no time.
+If you want to gain weight by adding solid, lean muscle, we have our Old School Muscle program that will get you on the right track to get bigger and stronger in no time.

-*Always remember: weight loss results & health changes/improvements vary from individual to individual.
-Just because these studies cite certain data does not mean you will experience these results/outcomes.
-Always consult with your doctor before making decisions about your health.
-This is not medical advice – simply well-researched information on how many calories do I burn a day.
-Thanks for reading!
+*Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
+Always consult with your doctor before making health decisions.
+This is not medical advice – simply very well-researched info on answering the question, how many calories do I burn a day?